larskotthoff/notmuch-sync/README.md

 Assumes that you have [notmuch](https://notmuchmail.org) installed and working.
 Install with e.g. `pip install notmuch-sync`.
 No configuration is necessary;
 everything is picked up from notmuch.
+You may however need to install your OS' packages for xapian.

 Before you run `notmuch-sync` for the first time, make sure that notmuch is set up correctly (in particular with the correct database path).
 It is not necessary